|

 removed expediting from the shop floor for instance, there will be other

-people who will “tamper” with the resulting stable drum-buffer-rope process with
+people who will “tamper” with the resulting stable drum-buffer-rope process

-the best of intents.
-However they will
+with the best of intents.
+However they

-cause harm.
+will cause harm.
 Again it arises from

 failure to learn from experience because the feedback is blocked by distance

 and time.
-Consider
+Consider for a

-manufacturing about a promotion in good time – has that ever happened?
+about a promotion in good time – has that ever happened?
 And then the sales function panics and

 interferes with the schedule.
 Sales